-Nick Parker was a Vietnam vet who got blinded during the war.
-He would be found by one of the local tribes.
-They would teach how to handle a sword.
-He would eventually become quite good with it.
-He would then return to the States and would visit an old Army buddy.
-When he gets there, he discovers that he and his wife are divorced.
-What they don't know is that he (his friend) was playing in a crooked casino in Vegas, and accumulated a large debt.
-The owner's willing to forget his debt, if he does something for him.
-His friend is a chemist and they want him to make some designer drugs, and in order to make sure he does it they try and kidnap his son.
-But lucky Nick is there, Nick saves his son but not his wife.
-He and the boy begin a road trip for Vegas to save his father, with the owner's people in pursuit.
+Nick Parker was a Vietnam vet who was blinded during the war.
+He was found by one of the local tribes, who taught him to enhance his remaining senses and to expertly wield a sword.
+On his return to the United States, he goes to visit an old Army buddy, Frank Devereaux, but discovers that he and his wife are divorced, and Frank no longer lives there.
+What they don't know is that Devereaux was playing in a crooked casino in Reno and accumulated a large debt.
+The casino boss is willing to forgive his debt if he does something for him: Devereaux is a chemist, and they want him to make designer drugs.
+In order to make sure he does it, they try to kidnap his son.
+But Nick is there, and Nick saves the boy.
+Thus begins a road trip to Vegas to protect the boy and save his friend, with the boss' henchmen in pursuit.
 Written by

 14 of 19 people found this review helpful.

 Was this review helpful to you?